 Firestick vs Roku – VPN Selection

-Irrespective of your choice in streaming device, keeping your data secure and private is a top priority.
-But the question is which top tier VPN works with which device, and which one offers the most options?
+Irrespective of your choice in streaming devices, keeping your data secure and private is a top priority.
+But the question is which top-tier VPN works with which device, and which one offers the most options?
 Using a virtual private network is a different experience with Roku and Firestick.
 These devices are not developed to run many apps, so people often have to use secondary options to get a VPN working as expected.

 Things are somewhat better with a Fire Stick.
 The device runs an operating system based on Android, which means people can sideload VPN onto Fire TV without too much trouble.
 On the other hand, Roku does not support VPN installs, and there is no way to add them externally.